 On April 21, 2009, our board of directors reduced our regular quarterly cash dividends on our outstanding common stock from \$0.20 per share to \$0.08 per share.
 The board took this action to implement its goal of building capital and liquidity and maintaining a conservative balance sheet in light of our expectation of continued elevated provisions for loan losses.
 On July 21, 2009, our board of directors declared a regular quarterly cash dividend of \$0.08 per share.
 The board analyzed this dividend payment decision carefully to ensure it was consistent with our capital plan and our earnings.
 Although we recorded a net loss of \$20.5 million for the quarter ended June 30, 2009 due in part to a provision for loan losses of \$47.5 million, our core operating results and capital positions at that time were sufficient to fully fund the dividend payment.
 However, we will continue to review the dividend payment in subsequent quarters, particularly in light of the Federal Reserve's guidance issued earlier in 2009 limiting the payment of dividends and other distributions by bank holding companies that are realizing losses or are under stress.
-That guidance, among other things, announced the Federal Reserve's expectation that, in light of the current economic environment, bank holding companies should operate with capital positions well above the minimum required ratios and that the boards of directors of bank holding companies eliminate, defer or significantly reduce the subject company's dividends.
+That guidance, among other things, announced the Federal Reserve's expectation that, in light of the current economic environment, bank holding companies should operate with capital positions well above the minimum required ratios and that the boards of directors of bank holding companies eliminate, defer or significantly reduce the subject company's dividends if the company's net income for the past four quarters, net of dividends previously paid during such period, was not sufficient to fully fund the dividends.
 While we continually monitor the payment of our dividend, it is the board's current intention to continue to pay a quarterly dividend on our common stock.
-However, based upon the Federal Reserve guidance and our expected third quarter losses, we provide no assurance that we will be able to declare dividends on our common stock or any outstanding preferred stock in the fourth quarter or in the foreseeable future.
+However, based upon the Federal Reserve guidance and our expected third quarter losses, we provide no assurance that we will be able to declare dividends on our common stock or any outstanding preferred stock in the fourth